The Challenges of Thought-Stopping

 What is Thought-Stopping?
-In an earlier post, I have discussed the idea that obsession and rumination by a hurt partner are the first major stumbling blocks to affair recovery.
+In an earlier post, I have discussed the idea that obsession and rumination by a hurt partner are the first major obstacles to affair recovery.
 For Hurt Partners to heal, they must regain control of their thoughts.
 Many clients ask if Thought-Stopping techniques work.

 It’s a challenge to overcome intrusive thoughts, and it’s normal for hurt partners to dwell on their attachment injury.
 In this post, I hope to offer hurt partners a few Thought-Stopping techniques to bringing obsessive rumination under conscious control.